Feds cap credit card late fees at $25

 Fees for being late making a credit card payment or going over your spending limit have been capped under rules approved in June 2010 by the Federal Reserve Board.

-Late payment fees will be capped at $25 in most cases, and if consumers exceed their spending limits, they can't be charged more than the excess amount.
+Late payment fees were be capped at $25 in most cases, and if consumers exceed their spending limits, they can't be charged more than the excess amount.

 The Federal Reserve has finalized new credit card rules that went into effect Aug.
 22, 2010.